shadybraden/shadybradencom/data/challenge_generating/challenges.md

 250 pts
 Praise the ugliest building - Travel to the ugliest building within half a mile.
 List three things that you love about it while standing a maximum of 300 feet away from it
 130 pts
-Ship/mail this card to the Hebert's new place
+Ship/mail this card to the a oponents residence
 100 pts
 Shoot a bullseye (anything with anything)
 100 pts